micmejia/bible-dump/AMPC/Revelation/Rev 21.md

-But nothing that defiles _or_ profanes _or_ is [^d]unwashed shall ever enter it, nor anyone who commits abominations (unclean, detestable, morally repugnant things) or practices falsehood, but only those whose names are recorded in the Lamb's Book of Life.
+But nothing that defiles _or_ profanes _or_ is unwashed shall ever enter it, nor anyone who commits abominations (unclean, detestable, morally repugnant things) or practices falsehood, but only those whose names are recorded in the Lamb's Book of Life.